-The Royal Children’s Hospital (RCH) aims to provide an environment that is safe, professional and friendly and the RCH Code of Behaviour was developed in acknowledgement of the RCH’s core values of Unity, Respect, Integrity and Excellence.
+The Royal Children’s Hospital (RCH) aims to provide an environment that is safe, professional and friendly.
+The RCH Code of Behaviour was developed in acknowledgement of the RCH’s core values of being Curious, Courageous, Inclusive and Kind.

-The RCH request that staff, families, patients and visitors:
+The RCH requests that staff, families, patients and visitors:

 - treat all people with dignity, courtesy and respect